junzhuoli/junzhuoli.github.io/_pages/about.md

 News
 ======
++ [01/2024] I have graduated from Tianjin University.
 + [10/2023] Our paper [DEPN: Detecting and Editing Privacy Neurons in Pretrained Language Models](https://arxiv.org/abs/2310.20138) and [Language Representation Projection: Can We Transfer Factual Knowledge across Languages in Multilingual Language Models?](https://arxiv.org/abs/2311.03788) were accepted to EMNLP2023.

 Publications